camptocamp/openlayers-webgl-integration/design.md

 Tile queues should be per-host to avoid being blocked by a single slow host.
 Renderers should get tile URLs from tile layers, then request the actual image via the tile queue.
 The tile queue can be reprioritized by the map when the view changes.

 Colors need to be RGBA-tuples of floating point values, with appropriate conversion.

+The Google Earth Plugin API provides an existing, standard API for virtual globes in the browser.
+It would probably make sense to implement it.

 The Closure Compiler and Library provides many advantages for development and distribution.